SimformSolutionsPvtLtd/audio_waveforms/README.md

 ```dart
 playerController.updateFrequency = UpdateFrequency.high;
 ```
 There are 3 modes low, medium and high.
-Setting **updateFrequency** to `high` will update current progress of the playing file faster(every 50ms) which will mame waveform seek animation smooth and `low` makes slower(every 200ms) which could make seek animation a little laggy.
+Setting **updateFrequency** to `high` will update current progress of the playing file faster(every 50ms) which will make waveform seek animation smooth and `low` makes slower(every 200ms) which could make seek animation a little laggy.
 You can update this according to device configuration.

 #### Releasing resources of native player
 ```dart